vjbollavarapu/tidygen/docs/TESTS_OVERVIEW.md

 # Tests Directory

-This directory contains end-to-end tests, integration tests, and performance testing suites for the iNEAT ERP platform.
+This directory contains end-to-end tests, integration tests, and performance testing suites for the TidyGen ERP platform.

 ## 📁 Structure